Multitask As long as You are Good at It.

 Multitasking does not work well if you take too much time or if you leave tasks half completed.

 How do you Multitask and do it well?
 Here are some tips.

 - Be mindful of all that you need to do.

 - Side up tasks or work them together when they have similar denominators.

 - Cover all that you need to do in the cleanest and shortest way possible.

-You are either naturally good at multitasking, well practised at having to multitask or totally have no idea how to do it.
+You are either naturally good at multitasking, well-practiced at having to multitask, or totally have no idea how to do it.
 Work with what you are comfortable with.